-In campaign action 1, we introduced decisionmakers to our OutRight learning, providing an overview of the work children were doing to become changemakers, and the importance of having their voices heard by those who can protect their rights.
+In campaign action 1, we introduced decision-makers to our OutRight learning, providing an overview of the work children were doing to become changemakers, and the importance of having their voices heard by those who can protect their rights.

-The second campaign action acts as a progress report, for children to update decision-makers on the actions they've taken throughout the year and to ensure that children's rights stay on their agenda.
+So, the second campaign action acts as a progress report, for children to update decision-makers on the actions they've taken throughout the year and to ensure that children's rights stay on their agenda.